Experience | Opinion | Impression

 In its native habitat of pine woods, hardwood growth always threatens to shade it out, which is why fire is required in these locations for maintaining these populations.
 It sometimes occurs in yards that are mowed, and if not cut back by the land owners the specimens can reach their maximum size due to the lack of competition.
 I wish I had stopped and taken photos of those plants in peoples yards that had mowed around them.

 North Carolina Botanical Garden at the University of North Carolina at Chapel Hill has a specimen in their "Coastal Plain and Sandhills Habitat Gardens" display, which had a lot of sand trucked in to create the habitat.
 We visited in 2009 and 2010, and both times saw the specimen in mature form, though nothing like the size in a few yards in Florida, but still bigger than the plants I saw in the state parks in Florida.

-These next five photos are of two specimens at the same location.
-Many of times, and in this case, I went hiking at a state park, and found these milkweeds growing outside the boundary of the park.
+These next six photos were taken at the same location on two occasions.
+Many times, and in this case, I went hiking at a state park, and found these milkweeds growing outside the boundary of the park.
 These happened to be growing in a power line right of way.

 USDA PLANTS Profile

 Hawthorn Hill Native Wildflower and Rare Plant Nursery